 One of the top concerns facing many managers today is how to adjust to remote management while helping their teams adjust to working from home.
 Employees working remotely for the first time face numerous challenges.
 These include learning new technology, feeling isolated, and having to collaborate without meeting in person.

 Employees expect management to have solutions for their concerns and to walk them through the adjustment period.
-In this guide, we’ll give you the information you need to master remote team management, including tools to help your team overcome the challenges of distributed work.
+In this guide, we’ll give you the information you need to master remote team management, including tools to help your team members overcome the challenges of distributed work.

 Each section will provide details and best practices for adjusting to remote work: